This scenario is relevant for businesses that need to process images.

 - Custom Vision Service.
 The Computer Vision API returns a set of taxonomy-based categories.
 If you need to process information that isn't returned by the Computer Vision API, consider the Custom Vision Service, which lets you build custom image classifiers.

-- Azure Search.
-If your use case involves querying the metadata to find images that meet specific criteria, consider using Azure Search.
+- Cognitive Search (formerly Azure Search).
+If your use case involves querying the metadata to find images that meet specific criteria, consider using Cognitive Search.
 Currently in preview, Cognitive search seamlessly integrates this workflow.

-For general guidance on designing scalable solutions, see the scalability checklist in the Azure Architecture Center.
+For general guidance on designing scalable solutions, see the performance efficiency checklist in the Azure Architecture Center.

 Managed identities for Azure resources are used to provide access to other resources internal to your account and then assigned to your Azure Functions.
 Only allow access to the requisite resources in those identities to ensure that nothing extra is exposed to your functions (and potentially to your customers).